worksofgenius/rails-mister-cocktail/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+COCKTAIL is a cocktail manager web app currently designed to run on a computer.

+Create, edit, and delete recipies.

+Add beautiful images with your drink.

+Mobile version to be released soon.

-* Ruby version
+* Ruby version: 2.6.6

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Heroku

-* ...
+* Cloudinary

+* Built on Ruby on Rails